DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We made use of config files through hydra.
-The config file(s) helped us setting all seeds to the same each time, ensuring that we always used the same initial seeds.
+We made use of config file(s) through Hydra.
+The config file(s) helped us set all seeds to the same each time, ensuring that we always used the same initial seeds.
-As such if you were to run the experiment again, you would get the exact same output.
+As such if you were to run the experiment again, you would get the same output.
 Additionally, we created a Docker image.
-Docker images allow easy reproducibility across different hardware and software.
+Docker images allow easy reproducibility across different hardware and software, as the resulting Docker container would be identical across different systems.
 These two things combined made our experiments very reproducible.

 To reproduce our results one would have to:
 Clone our GitHub repository.
 Run the Docker image with the desired goal.
-We have a Docker image for XXX and XXX.
+We have a Docker image for training and one for inference.
 This would then create a Docker container that the user could run for the desired purpose.
-Since we use identical config and Docker the results would then be the exact same.
+Since we use identical config and Docker the results would then be the same.
 ### Question 14

 > **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking**